Burma-Shave: Roadside billboards

 Burma-Shave sign series first appeared on U.S. Highway 65 near Lakeville, Minnesota, in 1926, and remained a major advertising component until 1963 in most of the contiguous United States.
 The first series read: Cheer up, face – the war is over!
 Burma-Shave.
-The exceptions were Nevada (deemed to have insufficient road traffic), and Massachusetts (eliminated due to that state's high land rentals and roadside foliage).
+The exceptions were Nevada (deemed to have insufficient road traffic), and Massachusetts (eliminated due to that state's high land rentals and roadside foliage).Originally, owners Allan and Clinton Odell wrote most of the jingles.
+After some time, the owners held contests for consumers to create the jingles, offering cash prizes.

 Typically, six consecutive small signs would be posted along the edge of highways, spaced for sequential reading by passing motorists.
 The last sign was almost always the name of the product.
 The signs were originally produced in two color combinations: red-and-white and orange-and-black, though the latter was eliminated after a few years.
 A special white-on-blue set of signs was developed for South Dakota, which restricted the color red on roadside signs to official warning notices.

 This use of a series of small signs, each of which bore part of a commercial message, was a successful approach to highway advertising during the early years of highway travel, drawing the attention of passing motorists who were curious to learn the punchline.
 As the Interstate system expanded in the late 1950s and vehicle speeds increased, it became more difficult to attract motorists' attention with small signs.
 When the company was acquired by Philip Morris, the signs were discontinued on advice of counsel.

 Some of the signs featured safety messages about speeding instead of advertisements.

 Examples of Burma-Shave advertisements are at The House on the Rock in Spring Green, Wisconsin.
 Re-creations of Burma-Shave sign sets also appear on Arizona State Highway 66, part of the original U.S. Route 66, between Ash Fork, Arizona, and Kingman, Arizona (though they were not installed there by Burma-Shave during its original campaigns), and on Old U.S. Highway 30 near Ogden, Iowa.
-Other examples are displayed at The Henry Ford in Dearborn, Michigan, the Interstate 44 in Missouri rest area between Rolla and Springfield (which has old Route 66 building picnic structures), the Forney Transportation Museum in Denver, Colorado and the Virginia Museum of Transportation in Roanoke, Virginia.
+Other examples are displayed at The Henry Ford in Dearborn, Michigan, the Interstate 44 in Missouri rest area between Rolla and Springfield (which has old Route 66 building picnic structures), the Forney Transportation Museum in Denver, Colorado, and the Virginia Museum of Transportation in Roanoke, Virginia.